kmkouokam/terraform-aws-modules-beanstalk-RDS/README.md

 The source bundle is needed for your elasticbeanstalk app.
 Found here https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/tutorials.html.

 My domain name server was purchased in Goddady.
 I added a CNAME record and the value provided was my beanstalk domain name.
-After provisioning your environement, edit the configuration to add listener https and provide your domain name certificate.
+After provisioning your environment, edit the configuration to add listener https and provide your domain name certificate.

 The path of the source bundle will be provided in your "aws_s3_object" resource in the source argument.